 The Title IX Coordinator promptly makes supportive measures available to the parties upon receiving a report or a Formal Complaint.
 At the time that supportive measures are offered, the College will inform the complainant, in writing, that they may file a formal complaint with the College either at that time or in the future, if they have not done so already.
-The Director of Civil Rights Compliance/Title IX Coordinator works with the complainant to ensure that their wishes are considered with respect to the supportive measures that are planned and implemented.
+The Title IX Coordinator works with the complainant to ensure that their wishes are considered with respect to the supportive measures that are planned and implemented.